Fynnwind/webtec/README.md

     10. Open a browser on your host machine and type `web.local:81` into the addressbar

 **Note:**
+1. One can stop httpd by running `rcctl stop httpd`
-1. For added convinience extract the ip-address of the virtual machine (e.g. with `ifconfig`-cmd).
+2. For added convinience extract the ip-address of the virtual machine (e.g. with `ifconfig`-cmd).
 Then run `ssh username@ipAddress` on your host machine in order to start a remote shell.
-2. You may want to delete anything you appended to `/etc/hosts`.
+3. You may want to delete anything you appended to `/etc/hosts`.

 ## Group Work 6
 ### Task